 A project analysis can be deployed before a project gets off the ground or after it lands back down.
 When needed, project analysis and appraisal happens even after significant points in a project’s lifespan, to make sure everything is on track or to troubleshoot some issue that springs up.
-These templates are definitely very useful toward your end goal, and since they are available as Word and PDF files, they can be tailored to your project needs.
+These analysis templates are definitely very useful toward your end goal, and since they are available as Word and PDF files, they can be tailored to your project needs.

 Whether you’re assessing project status, financial situation, economic impact, market fit, or what have you, there is an Analysis Template here for most needs you might have.